World Cancer Day: Symptoms Of Oral Cancer

-Today is World Cancer Day.
-A variety of cancer that the dental team is very aware of is Oral Cancer, and this is something we routinely screen all of our patients for during a checkup appointment.
-It’s been shown that early detection of oral cancer vastly improves the outcome for an individual.
+A variety of cancer that the dental team is very aware of is Oral Cancer.
+This is something our dentists routinely screen all of our patients for during a checkup appointment.
+As the World Cancer Day website tells us,

 Like many other forms of cancer, oral cancer has signs and symptoms.
-We’ve previously shared the ‘RULE’ approach: a mouth sore is suspicious if it is a:
+We suggest that you apply the ‘RULE’ approach if you notice something unusual in your mouth: a mouth sore is suspicious if it is a:

 In other words, any mouth sore that persists for longer than three weeks should be considered suspicious and ought to be reviewed by a health practitioner, such as a dentist.

 This list includes any type of change in your mouth, teeth and throat, including changes in chewing, speech, taste and swallowing.
-It’s important to know that pain is not always a symptom of oral cancer.
+Pain is not always a symptom of oral cancer.

 It’s important to remain aware of changes that occur in your mouth, and to seek an opinion about anything that persists longer than a few weeks.
 If you do notice something that concerns you, please make a time to come in and see us.